 The Develop:Brighton conference is all about offering high quality sessions with practical take-away and vocational content so delegates can “skill-up” and be enabled to make even better games.

-So if you have an idea for a conference session - whatever size studio you're from, big or small, whatever your background and whatever your experience we'd like to invite you to submit your proposed talk below.
+So if you have an idea for a conference session - whatever size studio you're from, big or small, whatever your background and whatever your experience we'd like to invite you to submit your proposed talk.

 Resources for our speakers include: